pilafnoodle/plockRL/README.md

 I feel like the protagonist of a space movie, writing down all their notes about survival and science and placing them in a file to send back to Earth for future astronauts.
 Good luck to future teams! ;-)

+This document is nowhere close to comprehensive, feel free to reach out with questions at amberlin618@gmail.com

 Team Plock (Riverside Racers) signing off,

 Amber and Alex

-This document is nowhere close to comprehensive, feel free to reach out with questions

-amberlin618@gmail.com

 ## Bonus media
 <table align="center">